open-edge-insights/video-analytics/README.md

 The high level logical flow of VideoAnalytics pipeline is as below:

-1. App reads the application configuration via EIS Configuration Manager which has details of `encoding` and `udfs`.
+1. App reads the application configuration via EII Configuration Manager which has details of `encoding` and `udfs`.
 2. App gets the msgbus endpoint configuration from system environment.
 3. Based on above two configurations, app subscribes to the published topic/stream